analysiscenter/batchflow/doc/parallel.md

 `some_action(self._data, index2, arg1=another_arg, arg2=one_more_arg)`
 `...`

-Thus 2-items tuple is reserved to this situation (1st item is a list of positional arguments and 2nd is a dict of named arguments).
+Thus, 2-items tuple is reserved for this situation (1st item is a list of positional arguments and 2nd is a dict of named arguments).

 That is why you cannot pass a tuple of 2 arguments:
 ```python